jdoleary/Spellmasons/docs/TasksCurrent.md

 # 2022.10.15 Playtest
-- Too many golems on level 1
 - Vortex should have it's own radius or not be allowed until a targeting spell is aquired
 - "All targets" copy is confusing if player doesn't understand targeting
 - Explain backspace to remove one spell
-- Fix out of range issue - If any part of a unit is in range then all of them is in range
+- !!Fix out of range issue - If any part of a unit is in range then all of them is in range
 - Liquid: blood could apply a curse when you fall in, like slowed movement
 - Menu list for features to explain extra things
 - Late game version of lobber: moves and casts in the same turn.
 Make sure to get prediction right